Dog Training on Rover

 No problem!
 When you initially contact a trainer, you will be prompted to select a proposed first session date — this is not final, and is confirmed only if both parties decide to move forward.
 We also recommend contacting multiple trainers to make sure you find a trainer that is the right fit for you and your pet.

 Of course!
 Having a trainer that is the right fit for both you and your pup is an important step to reaching your training goals.
 We recommend reaching out to any trainer that interests you.
-Your initial request is not final until both you and the trainer decide to you want move forward with booking.
+Your initial request is not final until both you and the trainer decide you want to move forward with booking.

 Also, trainers may offer or require consultations.
 Make sure to ask trainers so you can make the best decision for you and your pet.